devangel77b/fly-eggs/README.txt

 Example methods text
 --------------------
+Wash collect: Eggs were laid on Drosophila Instant Media (Carolina Biological Supply) and extracted from media by washing in sucrose water following method of Schou 2013 (http://www.tandfonline.com/doi/pdf/10.4161/fly.22758)
+Apple plate collect: Eggs were laid on agar plates made from apple juice, agar, sucrose, and colored with food coloring.
+Individual eggs were manually removed from media and placed on slides.
-Eggs were placed on slides...
-(LAURA FILL IN).
-Images of the prepared slides were obtained by...
-(LAURA FILL IN).
+Images of the prepared slides were obtained from the UNC Microscopy Lab WILD macroscope.
 Images were xxx by xxx TIFF format images, N images for the entire dataset comprising x MB.

 Eggs were automatically counted and measured using routines from the OpenCV